 Maybe we do too.
 Besides, it’s what the Bible in fact teaches.

 To read more about the beauty of grace and the prison of moralism, see my book, Is Sunday School Destroying Our Kids.
-For the Christmas season the prices have been reduced 25% ($5.99 for the paperback and $2.99 for the Kindle copy).
+(It cost about the price of a couple large lattes; definitely affordable!
+You can read it as you sip your latte.
+And get inspired at the same time.)

 - Why Do Our Children Leave the Church?